IBMIntegration/techjam/src/pages/acelabs/2023_lab1/index.md

 `mqsistop ACENODE1`

 8. Create a folder in your hard drive.
 This folder is called the work directory and will hold all configuration and runtime files for your integration server.
 In this example we called it defaultIS
 9. Run the mqsiextract components command again but now we will select the "default" integration server and deploy it to target working directory.
 Replace the target-work-directory parameter with the folder you previously created in your hard drive.

 `mqsiextractcomponents --backup-file /Users/rramos/Downloads/TESTNODE_Administrator_210825_083432.zip --source-integration-node TESTNODE_Administrator  --source-integration-server default --target-work-directory /Users/rramos/Documents/defaultIS`

 ![](images/10_extractIS.png)

-10. Start the integration server by running the IntegrationServer command and passing the location of the work directory as a parameter;
+11. Start the integration server by running the IntegrationServer command and passing the location of the work directory as a parameter;

 ![](images/11_startIS.png)

 Note: You might get firewall warnings from your local OS.
 Click on allow connections to the integration server.

 You might notice that is shows some errors because a windows folder used by a FileInputNode does not exist on your laptop.
-Later on we'll see can we can prevent these types of issues from happeing.
+Later on we'll see can we can prevent these types of issues from happening.

 11. Switch back to the ACE Toolkit and right click on Integration Servers on bottom left panel to add your new Integration Server.